-This is my second blog in relation to the Guidance.
+This is my fourth and final blog in relation to the Guidance.

-Anthony Jones is Head of Family Law and is a Resolution Accredited Specialist.
-For more information, please contact him on 0161 641 4555 or email email@example.com
+Anthony Jones is Head of Family and is a Resolution Accredited Specialist.
+For more information or a second opinion, please contact him on 0161 641 4555 or email email@example.com